Get a $50 gift card when you see a demo of Dental Intelligence

 Federal law states that minors cannot consent to any treatment steps or procedures you offer.
 If your patient is under the age of 18, they should have a parent or guardian sign for them.

-You can have your patient sign a consent form in person using a Kiosk or online before appointments with tools like Dental Intelligence Consents.
+You can have your patient sign a consent form in person using a Kiosk or online before appointments with tools like digital Dental Consent Forms.
 After your patient signs your consent forms for dental treatment, store them in a secure location.
 Remember that if your patient’s condition changes and you need to alter their treatment plan, you must have them re-sign an amended consent form.

 What Should a Dental Practice Include in a Consent Form?